mzet-/z-field-manual/README.md

 ```

 ```
+In:
+IP-ranges.txt - file with IPs in scope

+Out:
+hostsUp.txt - initial list of alive IPs discovered in tested scope allServices.txt - initial list of port numbers that were discovered in tested scope

 # ping (ICMP echo request) sweeps:
 for i in $(seq 1 254); do ping -c1 192.168.1.$i | grep 'time=' | cut -d" " -f4 | cut -d":" -f1 & done
 nmap -sn 192.168.1.1-254 -oG - -PE